TCU vs. SMU NCAA Football Odds, Plays and Insights | September 25, 2021

-The TCU Horned Frogs (2-0) and the SMU Mustangs (3-0) take the field to try to take home the Iron Skillet on Saturday, September 25, 2021 at Amon G. Carter Stadium.
-The Horned Frogs are double-digit, 10-point favorites.
-The over/under is set at 64.
+The TCU Horned Frogs (2-0) and the SMU Mustangs (3-0) clash with the Iron Skillet on the line on Saturday, September 25, 2021 at Amon G. Carter Stadium.
+The Horned Frogs are favored by 9.5 points in the outing.
+The over/under is set at 65.5 points for the outing.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.